KAVINESH23/Medical-Image-Captioning/README.md

 images                        - Contains visual documentation of workflow ,streamlit ouput pic 1 for uploading an input image  and pic 2
                                  for Caption Generator for the image

+Copy_of_image_caption_gen.ipynb - Output have been created via colab notebook